mnneeltakemail2/testNeel3/technical-details/data-structures.md

 | 9.6 | Proof 2  | ByteStr \(Array[Byte]\) | P2
 | ... | ... | ... | ... |

-[**Here**](/technical-details/waves-contracts-language-description.md) you can find more details about Waves smart-contracts.
+[**Here**](/technical-details/neel-contracts-language-description.md) you can find more details about Neel smart-contracts.

-[**Here**](/technical-details/waves-contracts-language-description/standard-library.md) you can find more details about smart-contracts standard library.
+[**Here**](/technical-details/neel-contracts-language-description/standard-library.md) you can find more details about smart-contracts standard library.

-[**Here**](/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md) you can find detailed instruction how to create and deploy a script manually.
+[**Here**](/technical-details/neel-contracts-language-description/creating-and-deploying-a-script-manually.md) you can find detailed instruction how to create and deploy a script manually.

 #### Sponsor Fee Transaction